 The 4.6 acres campus has three main functional streams within, namely, the intellectual, social, and cultural.
 Accessible through the Max Mueller Marg, the adjacent open green space, Lodhi garden, acts as a fair foreground to enhance the institutional character of the complex.
 The public open space is a tourist attraction, consisting of a series of tombs.
-Respecting the context of the historical monuments in the immediate surroundings, the use of vernacular material palette is prominently seen.
+Respecting the context of the historical monuments in the immediate surroundings, the use of the vernacular material palette is prominently seen.

 The architectural language was derived as a response to the nature of the events and the environment it has to cater to.
-Considering the climatic aspects, many of traditional Indian design elements were incorporated in the planning.
-Series of semi-open spaces with light landscaping, forming the spill-overs, is seen complementing the main activity.
-Rather than going for the conventional brick construction, the architect altered the patterns, making jaali walls as the feature element, for the centre
+Considering the climatic aspects, many traditional Indian design elements were incorporated in the planning.
+A Series of semi-open spaces with light landscaping, forming the spill-overs, is seen complementing the main activity.
+Rather than going for the conventional brick construction, the architect altered the patterns, making jaali walls the feature element, for the centre

 The triangular site consists of a total of six major typologies of massing, marking edge to a semi-covered open space in-between.
 The programme block stands as the image of the campus and with its longitudinal volume designed for library and conference room opening out in inward-looking courts.